Home / Military History / Battle of Alesia Explained:...

 Why the Battle of Alesia Happened (52 BC)

-After the loss at the siege of Gergovia in 52 BC, Caesar was not willing to assault the defenses of Alesia.
-Instead, he decided to besiege the town and starve out the defenders.
+Following his defeat at Gergovia, Caesar abandoned the idea of another costly assault.
+Instead, he opted for a siege, a decision that military historian Adrian Goldsworthy describes as one of Caesar's most strategically sound decisions during the Gallic campaign.
 Vercingetorix was fine with this outcome as he had already called for reinforcements to relieve the town.
 He wanted to catch the Roman army in a pincer move between the defenders of the town and the relief army.
 However, he did not account for the scale of Roman siege preparations.

 Alesia was a fortified town on a hill with two rivers flowing on each side.
 This made the town easy to defend and very difficult to take by assault.
 The Gauls also had 80,000 defending troops, which was significant.
 Caesar ordered the construction of a contravallation (A set of fortifications surrounding a besieged city to act as a base of operations).
 This set of fortifications was eleven Roman miles long (10 miles) with 23 towers.